- Home

 - if the cancer has spread beyond the pelvis when first diagnosed

-- during radiation therapy (chemoradiation) and/or after radiation.
+- during radiation therapy (called chemoradiation) or after radiation therapy.

-Chemotherapy is usually given by injecting the drugs into a vein (intravenously).
-You will usually have several treatment sessions, with rest periods in between.
-Together, the session and rest period are called a cycle.
-You will have a number of treatments, sometimes up to six, every 3–4 weeks over several months.
+Chemotherapy is usually given by injecting the drugs into a vein (intravenously), often through a drip.
+You will have a treatment session followed by a rest period.
+This is called a cycle.
+You will have up to 6 treatment cycles, with one every 3–4 weeks, so chemotherapy treatment can take several months.
 Talk to your doctor about how long your treatment will last.

 Treatment is usually given to you during day visits to a hospital or clinic as an outpatient or, very rarely, you may need to stay in hospital overnight.
 Let your oncologist know if you are taking nutritional or herbal supplements as these can interact with chemotherapy and may affect how the drugs work.